songwright/netninja-react-redux-tutorial/README.md

 Notes on The Net Ninja’s Complete React Tutorial (with Redux) on YouTube.

-Notes on The Net Ninja’s Complete React Tutorial (with Redux) on YouTube.

 ## Lesson 5 - State

 YouTube link: https://youtu.be/yuN4EMjR4K4